Home

 What Is STEM to Stern?

-STEM to Stern is a 2-year-long cohort program that accelerates the growth of students in the science, technology, engineering and math (STEM) fields.
-The cohort is a supportive learning community and a powerful resource where you will learn skills and make connections that will help you succeed as a STEM student and STEM professional.
+The STEM to Stern Program accelerates the growth of students in the science, technology, engineering and math (STEM) fields.
+Through a series of courses, students explore and prepare for careers in STEM.
+The program is a supportive learning community and a powerful resource where you will learn skills and make connections that will help you succeed as a STEM student and STEM professional.

 STEM to Stern Star Graphic